danielpclark/rutie/README.md

 }
 ```

 And that's it for the Rust side.
+When using the `methods!` macro or `extern` functions
+make sure the method name won't clash with any others.
+This is why this example is prefixed with `pub_`.

 Now you just need to load the library in Ruby.
-For typing
+For typing less code you may use
-less code you may use [Thermite](https://github.com/malept/thermite) to handle the kind of library file that gets built for your
+[Thermite](https://github.com/malept/thermite) to handle the kind of library file that gets built for your
 operating system.
 Otherwise you'll need to load the library based on the operating system
 with code similar to what follows here in your main ruby file `lib/rutie_ruby_example.rb`: